ParthS33/ML_Project_Group_8/README.md

 * skikit-learn: 1.4.2
 * tqdm: 4.66.2

+GPU is required.
+You can download the CUDA toolkit from [here]([url](https://developer.nvidia.com/cuda-toolkit)).
+We used NVIDIA CUDA 12.1

 Step 1:
 Download BERT-Base (Google's pre-trained models) and then convert a tensorflow checkpoint to a pytorch model.